-It is important that you use an approved bicycle lock. most Danish insurance companies pays compensation for a bicycle that has been stolen if it was locked with a correctly mounted lock approved by Varefakta.
+It is important that you use an approved bicycle lock.
+Most danish insurance companies pay compensation for a bicycle that has been stolen it is was locked with a correctly mounted lock approved by Varefakta.

-Remember to fill out the Lock Certificate and get a retailer stamp and date on it.
+Remember to fill out the lock certificate and get a retailers stamp on it

 When you purchase an approved lock by a Danish retalier, a Varefakta Lock Certificate (Låsebevis) will be included.
 The Lock Certificate is to be used if your bike is stolen, which is why you must remember to fill it out with the correct information.

 The Lock Certificate also contains the following information regarding your bicycle lock:

 - The lock’s name and VK-number (Varefaktas Control Number).